gaehlerm/SoftwareEngineering/README.md

 	check(email_address);
 ```

-This is clearly a side effect.
-This function says nothing about a hidden counter, thus this is hidden behavior and should be avoided.

-Functions should not have any side effects.
-Actually, no code should ever have side effects.
-But functions are the only thing that can have side effects because all actions are performed inside functions.
-Side effects are terrible.
-They are not mentioned in the function name and they are very easy to miss when reading the code.
-Additionally, they lead to temporal coupling as the order of calling functions with side effects matter.
+This function clearly has a side effect.
+It says nothing about a hidden counter, thus this is hidden behavior that is not mentioned in the function name and thus should be avoided.
+Additionally, side effects may lead to temporal coupling as the order of calling functions with side effects matter.

 ## Temporal coupling